saucepan14/TPMSecuredArch/README.md

 # TPM Secured Arch

-This repo contains various files used in Arch Linux root partition to be securley encrypted and unlocked without requiring a password.
+This repo contains various files used in Arch Linux root partition to be securely encrypted and unlocked without requiring a password.
 It uses a luks based encryption and adds a systemd unit to the initramfs to get the key from the tpm.
 This page assumes you have installed Arch before and are comforartable installing it on your own.
 It also assumes you have a tpm in your machine, you have access to controlling secure boot keys and you can boot with UEFI mode as I am only using UEFI for this.
-I am also using systemd boot instead of grub in my case however, if you are using grub you may still be able to apply some of this to your setup.
+I am also booting directly to an EFI file and am not using a boot loader, if you are using one you are kind of own your own I have not tested using a boot loader with secure boot but I do not feel that it is impossible to use a boot loader and have secure boot verifiy signed images.

 ## Important notes to consider